sds/haml-lint/lib/haml_lint/linter/README.md

 %tag Some #{interpolated} string
 ```

-HAML gracefully handles string interpolation in static text, so you don't need
+Haml gracefully handles string interpolation in static text, so you don't need
 to work with Ruby strings in order to use interpolation.

 ## ViewLength